innabelaya/test-project/QuickStart.en.md

 1. We will declare a **head** block in a BEMJSON file of a page and assign the first CSS rules to provide a correct markup within this block.

 2. The **head** block will be extended by a search form and a logo.
-In the search form we will add **input** and **button** blocks. **Logo** block will be rendered as a link to [bem.info](http://en.bem.info/) site.
+In the search form we will add **input** and **button** blocks.
+A **Logo** block will be rendered as a link to [bem.info](http://en.bem.info/) site.
 Using [bem-tools commands](http://en.bem.info/tools/bem/bem-tools/commands/) we will create new blocks and redefine some blocks from a library.

-3. A list of goods will be added to page's body.
+3. A list of goods will be added to a page's body.
 We will declare it in BEMJSON as a **goods** block and create corresponding BEMHTML template for it.
 New CSS rules for this block will provide correct layout for a list of goods.

-4. For correct appliance of CSS rules and JavaScript implementation of a block we will provide additional dependencies in `deps.js` file.
+4. For correct appliance of CSS rules and JavaScript implementation of a block we will provide additional dependencies in a `deps.js` file.

 5. We will link a third-party library to the project and extend JavaScript functionality of the block we are going to use.